 Management and Leadership

 Effective management is vital to every organisation.
-If you’ve already taken a leadership role while in uniform – maybe even with the institute membership and qualifications to back it up – you could already have a suitable skill set to transfer to the civilian workplace
+If you’ve taken a leadership role while in uniform – maybe even with the relevant institute membership and qualifications to back it up – you could already have a suitable skill set to transfer to the civilian workplace

 Management and leadership exist in every organisation – the two go hand in hand, but, in essence, they are about the control and coordination of people and material resources.
 The use of teams and project-based working methods, the identification of individual roles within the organisation, and an increased emphasis on the best possible use of all resources, all under a legal spotlight, make effective management and leadership more of a challenge than ever before.

 Organisations such as the Institute of Leadership & Management (ILM) and the Chartered Management Institute (CMI) are dedicated to raising the performance of businesses in the UK by championing management via the provision of appropriate standards and qualifications.
 These aim to equip those in management and leadership or supervisory roles with the skills they need to deal with the challenges and decisions they face throughout their careers – and help such individuals realise their own full potential as well as that of their organisations.

 Service careers can involve a wide and varied experience of management – often in extremely difficult circumstances.
 Like many Service people, you may have management skills and experience, and perhaps institute membership (see below) that reflects these.
 General management is practised by most of those in positions of authority and responsibility in the Forces and, these days, is increasingly recognised with formal qualifications.